preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 You can add/remove groups and/or users in these lists.

-If permission groups are used, as in the example above, you can add and remove users in these groups by using the Sharepoint standard functionality "Advanced permissions settings" - found under "Site Permissions" in the settings for the site.
+If permission groups are used, as in the example above, you can add and remove users in these groups by using the SharePoint standard functionality "Advanced permissions settings" - found under "Site Permissions" in the settings for the site.

 .. image:: advanced-permissions-settings-new2.png